ppapasaikas/SANJUAN/README.txt

 splicing junctions according to the user's choice of confidence level.
 The other two files always get created for confidence levels LC and NC.

-The pre-processing routine produces a TOPHAT and a TRIM folder for each group / condition.

 8. LICENSE